justryanw/pass/README.md

 ![](./images/4.png)

 ### Limited Width
-With a smaler window the page folds to only show the sidebar, clicking on an item brings you to its content with a back button to return.
+With a smaller window the page folds to only show the sidebar, clicking on an item brings you to its content with a back button to return.

 ![](./images/5.png)
 ![](./images/6.png)